-These chick peas come out crunchy, salty, and spicy.
+These chickpeas come out crunchy, salty, and a little spicy.
 They are a great snack, best served with a tall cold drink.
 They can keep for several days so they’re a great travel snack for vegetarians and meat-eaters alike.
 I’ve reduced the cayenne from the original recipe so that they’re not too spicy.
 Enjoy!

 Spicy Roasted Chickpeas

 - one 15oz. can of chickpeas

 - Drain and rinse chickpeas, then lay them on a clean tea towel; roll gently in cloth to dry them completely

 - Place them on a cookie sheet and drizzle olive oil on top; roll chickpeas to coat

 - Blend the spices and sprinkle on top; roll chickpeas again to cover completely